khalid-hussain/shaheen/chap22.md

 a long time but by nightfall when there was no news of Badr bin Mughira's arrival, they started heading towards their homes.

-After Isha prayers as Bashir Bin Hassan was heading towards the room of the injured people after leaving the mosque, he heard the sound of galloping of a few horses outside the fort.
+After Isha prayers as Bashir bin Hassan was heading towards the room of the injured people after leaving the mosque, he heard the sound of galloping of a few horses outside the fort.
 Bashir stopped and started looking towards the gate of the fort.
 The guard opened the gate and four horsemen entered inside.
-One of the horsemen stopped and addressed the guard, "Where is Bashir Bin Hassan?"
+One of the horsemen stopped and addressed the guard, "Where is Bashir bin Hassan?"

-Recognizing the voice of the horseman, Bashir Bin Hassan stepped forward and said, "Abu Mohsin!
+Recognizing the voice of the horseman, Bashir bin Hassan stepped forward and said, "Abu Mohsin!
 I am over here."

 Abu Mohsin said, "I have come to take you along.
 Please get ready quickly.
 Badr